ivstiv/grap/README.md

 You'll need the following things installed on your machine.

-- linux-like shell environment (WSL should work, don't know about git-bash)
+- linux-like shell environment (WSL should work, don't know about the various bash emulators)
 - Docker
 - docker-compose
 - Common tools such as: curl, git, telnet